geomarabreu/geomarabreu/README.md

 ### Computer Science Student

 Hi, I'm Geomar from Dominican Republic.
-I'm a computer science student attending at a local university.
+I'm a computer science student attending a local university.
 I'm building a personal brand on X and Substack, planning to learn to code (while in college) using The Odin Project, while learning to use AI for maximum productivity.
 I plan to build a business/company with my knowledge, starting with building online now, and going higher from there.

 #### My goal: Code for 2 hours or more every day.